nametree

 Reynold traditionally wise ruler (Norman French); used as a Haitian given name

-Roosevelt a Haitian given name honoring US Presidents Theodore and Franklin Roosevelt, popularized during and after the 1915-1934 US occupation era
+Roosevelt rose field (a Dutch surname); honoring US Presidents Theodore and Franklin Roosevelt, adopted as a Haitian given name during the 1915-1934 US occupation era

 Rose traditionally the rose flower; a beloved Haitian given name